xiaoylu/leetcode_category/Cplusplus/Readme.md

 ```
 virtual void func() = 0;
 ```
 We cannot create objects of abstract classes.
-But we can pointers to and references of abstract classes, also an abstract class can have constructors.
+But we can **pointers to** and **references of** abstract classes, also an abstract class can have constructors.
+Note a pure virtual function can be actually be called as a static member.
+But no instance of the abstract class is allowed.

 If we do not override the pure virtual function in derived class, then derived class also becomes abstract class.
+Also no instance allowed.

 When all functions are pure virtual, an abstract class is similar to the "interface" in Java.